Key Points

 The lower specification limit, or LSL, represents the lowest limit that a measurement or reading can reach and still be acceptable to the customer.

 Let’s look at the example below.
-The X-bar R chart shows the data over a period of time, the mean, specification limits, and control limits (set at 95%, or +/- 2-sigma).
+The X-bar R chart shows the data over some time, the mean, specification limits, and control limits (set at 95%, or +/- 2-sigma).
 It shows when the process went out of control (during readings 12-15).
-When the process was out of control, it ran the risk of being out of specification, though in this example, it did not pass the upper or lower specification limit ranges, meaning the process was in acceptable parameters for the customer.
+When the process was out of control, it ran the risk of being out of specification, though, in this example, it did not pass the upper or lower specification limit ranges, meaning the process was within acceptable parameters for the customer.

 If the lower control limit is higher than the lower specification limit, then the process can be considered capable, assuming that the inverse is said regarding the upper control and upper specification limits.